 Instead, I was in the office till midnight every single day.
 I missed my last wardrobe fitting because I was shooting — most ironically — a bridal beauty spread (not kidding).
 A couple of haphazard facials, a haircut on the run… that’s all I could squeeze in.
 And trust me, it wasn’t fun.

-Even years later when I look back at my wedding, I regret all the missed opportunities.
-Because, after all, when does a girl get to indulge herself the way she does at her wedding?
+Even years later, when I look back at my wedding, I regret all the missed opportunities for wedding skin prep.
+Because, after all, when does a girl get to indulge herself the way she does during her own wedding preparation?

 Oh!
 And do feel free to read and implement even if you are not a bride — after all, you don’t need to get married to glow!

 4-6 months before: Begin the bridal beauty countdown